 Though it may be one Europe’s most popular airlines, Ryanair has been less than compassionate about the treatment of their employees, and now some are finally starting to speak out about their corporate mistreatment.

-The flight staff are striking for some of the usual reasons, such as better wages and a higher amount of leave days.
-But in actuality, strikers are asking for more than just the ordinary, they are asking for fair legal and ethical treatment; things that are not asked at an average airline picket line.
+The flight staff are striking for some of the usual reasons, such as improved wages and a higher amount of leave days.
+But in actuality, strikers are asking for more than just the ordinary, they are asking for fair legal and ethical treatment; things that are not usually asked at an average airline picket line.

 “This is a textbook case of social dumping,” exclaims Ben Watkins, communication officer for the European Transport Workers Federation (ETF).
 According to Watkins, one of the main reasons why Ryanair workers are striking in Germany, the Netherlands, Spain, Portugal, Belgium, and Italy is the fact that no matter where you are employed, you sign an Irish contract and must follow Irish labor standards.